sh1boot/sh1boot.github.io/_posts/2026-08-14-cisc-v-packet-structure.md

 ## Why?

-To make compressed code less of an impediment to high-end cores, while offering a couple of side benefits.
+To make compressed code less of an impediment to high-end cores, while teasing a couple of side benefits.
 In particular:

 * To avoid the problems of unaligned 32-bit instructions
 * To avoid the other problems with mixed-size instructions